jprochazk/hebi4/docs/ast.md

 For now, we'll only support `u32` indices to nodes, and `u24` lengths.
 To know what kind of node we have, we'll still need a tag.
 There aren't many kinds of nodes, so a `u8` tag will be enough.

-Under this rule set, almost all the structural information is _implicit_, and still have plenty of flexibility to store any kind of syntax node, not just those with a fixed number of sub-nodes.
-As a result, each syntax node is packed into just 64 bits.
+Under this rule set, almost all the structural information is _implicit_, and we still have plenty of flexibility to store any kind of syntax node, not just those with a fixed number of sub-nodes, all in just 64 bits.

 A compiler needs more than just structural information.
 To store additional data, we'll use secondary storage, and store indices in the packed nodes.